Parallelizing nvcc

 (mostly) transparent drop-in replacement for nvcc

-commands concurrently whenever possible (by generating a dataflow
+running commands concurrently whenever possible (by generating a

 Implementation